 Who can get a Blue Badge

 You’re automatically eligible for a Blue Badge if you:

-- are registered as blind
+- are blind or registered as blind

 - get the higher rate of the mobility component of Disability Living Allowance (DLA)